 Our Walking Trails are open.
 You may order Farm products and prepared foods for curbside pickup at our Farm Store.
 The Inn & Restaurant and Coach Barn are closed to the public this season.
 All on-site educational programming, including tours and the Children’s Farmyard are suspended until further notice.
 More details at: COVID-19 homepage.

-During COVID-19, our 10 miles of trails remain available to you for walking and exercise, and as a place to seek solace, comfort, and connection to the natural world.
-This reflects Governor Scott’s “Stay Home, Stay Safe” Executive Order.
+During COVID, our 10 miles of trails are available to you for walking and exercise, and as a place to seek comfort and connection to the natural world.
+Explore our trails virtually.

-- In lieu of an admission fee, please consider supporting the Farm today to help care for and share our educational campus.
-Thank you!
+In lieu of an admission fee to our trails, please consider supporting the Farm today to help care for and share our educational campus.